SOAR vs. Security Operations: What’s Really Going On?POSTED BY JOHN CZUPAK

 - Investigations & Collaboration

 A new set of technology requirements is emerging as a result of the shift in conversation.
 In Gartner’s latest SOAR Market Guide (published 27 June 2019), the evolution of SOAR moves towards what we have believed all along – the need for a “full featured” security operations solution designed to support multiple activities for security operations (e.g. – prioritizing activities, formalizing triage and IR, automating response, enabling investigations, facilitating collaboration and more).
-This can simply be interpreted as a platform designed for multiple users and use cases.
-It is particularly relevant for ThreatQuotient and our customers, as it aligns perfectly with our vision for a Threat-Centric Security Operations Platform, and what we have been building towards for years.
+This can simply be interpreted as a SOAR platform designed for multiple users and use cases.
+It is particularly relevant for ThreatQuotient and our customers, as it aligns perfectly with our vision for a Threat-Centric Security Operations and SOAR Platform, and what we have been building towards for years.
 While SOAR used to mean simply orchestration to many, and TIPs were solely used for threat intelligence programs and SIRs were used for incident response, the definitions and use of these technologies is clearly evolving rapidly.
-The market needs a security operations platform to improve efficiencies and effectiveness of the SOC.
+The market needs security operations and SOAR platforms to improve efficiencies and effectiveness of the SOC.